freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 460.1

-The commit you added to your feature branch is not on this branch.
-So the commit isn't here, the code isn't here, it just doesn't exist on this branch yet.
-If you switched to your feature branch, it would show back up.
+You can see three commits on this branch and four on the feature branch you were just on.
+The commit and code you added on the feature branch only exist over there for now.
 View the branches you have to remind me the name of your other branch.

 #### HINTS